njbannister15/RuvonInference/docs/part5-advanced-entropy.md

 By understanding and measuring entropy, we transform text generation from art to science.
 Our Part 5 implementation doesn't just generate creative text - it provides quantitative insight into the creativity-coherence tradeoff that governs all natural language generation.

-This theoretical foundation will prove invaluable as we scale up in subsequent days, providing the mathematical tools to optimize, debug, and improve our tiny vLLM engine's output quality.
+This theoretical foundation will prove invaluable as we scale up in subsequent Parts, providing the mathematical tools to optimize, debug, and improve our tiny vLLM engine's output quality.

 ---